igal1c0de4n/plentyhood/README.md

 ---------------
 - Deploy static content on nginx instead of s3
 - UI
-  - Use flexbox
   - Allow adding a new place by press and hold on touch screens (no ctrl+click)
 - Add features:
 	- Resources
       - Options: sell, rent, donate
       - Quantity
-      - Calendar per resource (?)
+      - Calendar for resource (advanced)
   - Location
     - Support adding a place at specific address (via nominatim).
       Example here: http://derickrethans.nl/leaflet-and-nominatim.html